Dryer type comparison

 Buyer scenarios

-Best route by buying priority
+Best route by usage level

-What matters most
+What matters most in the decision

 Usage frequency